 7. All materials more than four weeks overdue will be considered lost, and the library or agency will be responsible for the cost of the material, due and payable directly to the lending library, or in extenuated circumstances, to the Utah State Library Division.
 Payment should be made within thirty days after receiving the invoice for the lost material.

 8. Libraries or Agencies with more than 10 items overdue, or any items lost or damaged, will be ineligible to receive additional materials until until they have resolved the situation.

-9. Please contact Craig Neilson if you have any questions or comments about this policy.
+9. Please contact the Interlibrary Loan Program if you have any questions or comments about this policy.